pszemraj/confectionary/README.md

 ### Note

-Splitting input text into paragraphs is enabled by default and uses a *word2vec* model to do so.
-If it doesn't exist, it will be downloaded via `gensim`'s API, and saved to the `./models` directory.
+Splitting input text into paragraphs is enabled by default and uses a *word2vec* model.
+If it doesn't exist, it will be downloaded via `gensim`'s API and saved to the `./models` directory.

-- the quality of the paragraph splitting is dependent on the quality of the *word2vec* model.
+- the quality of the paragraph splitting depends on the quality of the *word2vec* model.
 If you want to use a different model, you can pass the path to the model to the `dir_to_pdf` function via the `word2vec_model` argument.
 - additional models that are downloadable are listed [here](<https://github.com/RaRe-Technologies/gensim-data>).
-This info is also available by passing the ``--api-info`` flag to the command line tool or by calling the `confectionary.report_generator.print_api_info()` function.
+This info is also available by passing the ``--api-info`` flag to the command line tool or calling the `confectionary.report_generator.print_api_info()` function.
-- Using paragraph splitting is not required, and can be disabled by setting the `do_paragraph_splitting` parameter to `False` or in command line mode, by adding the `--no-split` switch.
+- Using paragraph splitting is not required and can be disabled by setting the `do_paragraph_splitting` parameter to `False` or, in command line mode, by adding the `--no-split` switch.

 ---

 ## TODO list

-- [x] convert the text2pdf.py script to a module/function
+- [x] convert the `text2pdf.py` script to a module/function
 - [x] publish to PyPI
-- [x] add alternate, smaller, word2vec models for splitting paragraphs
+- [x] add alternate, smaller, *word2vec* models for splitting paragraphs
 - [ ] improve TOC calculation beyond a simple title threshold
 - [ ] Add a basic notebook demo